 Failure to disclose prior dissemination could preclude publication in The Milbank Quarterly or, if already published, could result in a notice in the journal about the failure and may result in a retraction of the article.

-The Milbank Quarterly requires each author of an article accepted for publication to transfer copyright to the Milbank Memorial Fund, except for authors who cannot transfer copyright because they were employees of the U.S. federal government when the work described in the manuscript was conducted.
+The Milbank Quarterly requires the corresponding author of an article accepted for publication to transfer copyright to the Milbank Memorial Fund on behalf of his or her coauthor(s), except for authors who cannot transfer copyright because they were employees of the U.S. federal government when the work described in the manuscript was conducted.

 Authors also have the option of giving their published article permanent open access status by registering their article on Online Open, a service of John Wiley & Sons.
 The article will be immediately available free of charge in both HTML and PDF formats on Wiley Online Library.
 Additionally, authors may post a link to their article on Wiley Online Library and/or post the final, published PDF on a website, institutional repository, or other free public server.
 The cost for Online Open is US$3,000.
 For further information and to register, please click here.